andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 <div class="summary-box">
 <strong>📌 Overview</strong>
 <p>Using Ruby on Rails has helped make it possible to scale out and scale up, meeting the demands of millions of customers adding and viewing photos on millions of digital frames.</p>
 <p>In 2025, the team added more primary databases to scale peak write and read load ahead of Christmas Day.
-Rails helps manage pools of connections for each primary database, all from the same codebase.</p>
+Rails helps manage pools of connections for each primary database, within the same codebase.</p>
 <p>The Ruby web stack was chosen long ago and has been battle tested, including Apache and Phusion Passenger Enterprise Edition, built on a custom AMI EC2 instance, part of an Auto Scaling Group (ASG) that auto-scales to thousands of instances for peak API traffic.</p>
 <p>With 8 primary databases in total, each server instance can be vertically scaled up for peak load, and back down later for cost savings.</p>
 <p>To make this possible within Ruby on Rails, the team leveraged native support for Multiple Databases and the <code>disable_joins: true</code> Active Record feature which simulates joins between tables in different databases.</p>